Exploring the Relationship Between Methylene Blue and Nitric Oxide

 Additionally, methylene blue can interfere with the efficacy of metabolised by cytochrome P450 .

-Healthcare providers should caution and closely monitor for adverse effects when methylene blue is administered concomitantly with other medications, ensuring patient safety and best therapeutic outcomes.
+Healthcare providers should exercise caution and closely monitor for adverse effects when methylene blue is administered concomitantly with other medications, ensuring patient safety and best therapeutic outcomes.

 Conclusion